MoaazGaballah/blockly-games/Build.md

     make pond-basic-en
     make pond-advanced-en

-The previously mentioned "`make en`" is just a shortcut for all the above commands.
+The previously mentioned `make en` is just a shortcut for all the above commands.

 ## Test Locally